niklas-hiller/wc3-lua/achievements.md

 # Items
+Items are representated as spellbooks, which contains all items, the player has of that type.
 ## Weapons
 Weapons can, just like the player, gain experience under the same conditions.
 Weapons only gain 20% of the experience and are capped at Level 90.